 The Limiting Factors of any New Hire Employment Assessment Tests

-First, make certain you are aware of all the laws around what questions you can ask and how to keep bias, or even unintentional discrimination, out of your hiring process.
+First, make certain you are aware of all the laws around what job assessment questions you can ask and how to keep bias, or even unintentional discrimination, out of your hiring process.

 Second, it’s important to take into account information and input from various sources, and to not allow the results of the test alone to bias a decision.
 For example, how do you know the employee was honest when they took the test?
 Or what if they got a perfect score and understand the principles but are unable to apply them effectively in the real world?